 In this modern age, all of these activities are fairly commonplace, making the internet a basic need for most people.
 Even the most basic internet package is useful in most households, though.
 For casual surfing, you’ll probably only need 5 to 10 Mbps.
-Frontier offers a Basic Internet Plan that offers up to 9 Mbps that can be ideal for your casual usage.
+Frontier offers internet plans that can be ideal for your casual usage.

 If you have multiple internet users in your home, you’re going to require a faster internet speed.
 If they will be using multiple devices to work and do school online, participate in video calls through Skype or Zoom, or download files, you’re going to need reliable internet and a fast internet speed.

 If this sounds like your household, you’ll need to bump up your internet speed.
 In this scenario, the best internet speed for you would be at least 20 Mbps to help ensure there are no interruptions to your service and your online activities.
-Frontier has a mid-level internet plan that offers up to 25 Mbps.
 This broadband internet is great for homes with multiple individuals using the internet at once.

 Those who download and use a lot of media — like streaming HD videos or playing online games — will likely want a more high-performance internet plan.
 To avoid disruptions to your video streaming and online gaming, you’ll need an internet speed of at least 50 Mbps, if not faster.

-Frontier has both a top-level plan that offers high-speed internet of up to 115 Mbps and Fiber plans that come with amazing Mbps speeds with no data caps.
+Frontier has Fiber plans that come with amazing Mbps speeds with no data caps.